 Versus

 The AI dungeon master category didn't exist three years ago.
 Today, multiple platforms compete for the attention of players who want AI-powered RPG experiences — whether you call them AI game masters, AI DMs, or AI dungeon master tools.
-The options vary significantly in their approach, feature sets, and target audience.
+The space sits inside a tabletop RPG market projected at $2.4 billion in 2026, growing to $6.6 billion by 2035 (11.84% CAGR) per Global Growth Insights — and solo and AI-assisted play is one of the fastest-growing slices.

 This is an honest comparison of the best AI dungeon master apps in 2026.
 Yes, we built one of these tools — RoleForge — and we'll be transparent about where we are and where we're not.
 But the goal of this post is to help you find the right tool for your playstyle, even if that tool isn't ours.